rinokadijk/vault-cockroach/docs/_posts/2019-08-26-Vault-CockroachDB.md

 ## Vault

+Since CRDB is a [cloud-native](https://www.techopedia.com/definition/32572/cloud-native-architecture) database, nodes and clients come and go.
+These nodes and clients use certificates for authentication.
 Issuing and rotating digital certificates can be a painful process.
 This might lead to long-lived certificates to postpone the pain of renewing or rotating them.
 It is also hard to keep a centralized view of the certificates issued to SQL clients (and when they will expire).
 Some developers will tell you ["if it hurts, do it more often"](https://www.martinfowler.com/bliki/FrequencyReducesDifficulty.html).
 I consider this to also be true for issuing digital certificates.
 Vault allows you to automate a lot of the procedures around issuing, renewing and revoking digital certificates.
 This has the added benefit that you can respond quickly in the case of an emergency or when a certificate expires.
 Short-lived, single-purpose secrets generally reduce the attack surface of your infrastructure.

 Vault can handle different types of secrets like passwords, SSH keys, database credentials and certificates.
 It simplifies a lot of the operational burden when it comes to issuing, rotating and retrieving secrets.
 In the CRDB use-case both an SQL client and a database node can have multiple certificates.
 Certificates expire and in some cases they need to be revoked.
 Vault keeps a database of all the certificates it has issued.
 You can can use this database to batch operations like revoking specific certificates.
 The tool also provides an audit log to track abuse and detect anomaly patterns.